 NAVYA autonomous bus

 University of Michigan’s testing facility, Mcity, is home to the ARMA driverless electric shuttle bus.
-Manufactured by French firm NAVYA, an affiliate member of Mcity, the shuttle holds 15 passengers and utilizes LiDAR sensors and GPS localization to navigate autonomously.
-In addition to testing at Mcity, NAVYA will also be opening its first North American assembly plant in Saline, Michigan with a goal to build 15 – 20 autonomous electric ARMA shuttles.
+Manufactured by the French firm NAVYA, an affiliate member of Mcity, the shuttle holds 15 passengers and utilizes LiDAR sensors and GPS localization to navigate autonomously.
+In addition to testing at Mcity, NAVYA also opened its first North American assembly plant in Saline, Michigan with a goal to build approximately 25 autonomous electric ARMA shuttles.

 Magna and Continental cross-border drive

-The cars ended their journey in Traverse City where a memorandum of understanding was signed between MDOT and OMT that would promote continued leadership and growth in the CAV industry in the Great Lakes Region.
+The cars ended their journey in Traverse City at the CAR Management Briefing Seminar, where a memorandum of understanding was signed between MDOT and OMT that would promote continued leadership and growth in the CAV industry in the Great Lakes Region.